fbusching/hello-world/README.md

 # hello-world
-reaserch log
+this is a reaserch log for technical writing
-metal is preetty cool.
-earth is kinda boring